jonathan/coup/README.md

 ## Examples

 Right now only the GA works.
-You can prove that by starting a repl with `lein repls` and doing the following:
+You can prove that by starting a repl with `lein repl` and doing the following:

 ```
 coup.core=> (use 'ga.core)